-EMC is a specialty metals and alloys company focusing on tungsten, molybdenum, scandium, vanadium, and other specialty metals.
-The Company intends to utilize its know-how and, in certain instances, patented technologies to maximize opportunities in these and other specialty metals.
+EMC is a specialty metals company focusing specifically on scandium mining and refining, along with rare earth elements and other specialty metals.
+The Company intends to utilize its know-how and, in certain instances, patented technologies to maximize extractive mining and refining opportunities in specialty metals.